giladturok/CleanCV/README.md

 1. Create a [new Overleaf project](https://www.overleaf.com/learn/how-to/Creating_a_document_in_Overleaf)
 2. Copy the `main.tex`, `cleanCV.sty`, and `publications.bib` files to your Overleaf project

-If you have Overleaf premium, you can instead:
+If you have Overleaf premium, you can instead use this template to create a new Github repo and sync it directly with Overleaf ([instructions](https://www.overleaf.com/learn/how-to/GitHub_Synchronization#Creating_a_new_Overleaf_project_from_a_GitHub_repository)).
-1. Create a Github template of this repository
-2. Sync your new Github repo (from the template) with Overleaf ([instructions](https://www.overleaf.com/learn/how-to/GitHub_Synchronization#Creating_a_new_Overleaf_project_from_a_GitHub_repository))
-3. Make an project that Sync your Overleaf template with your Github

 ### Option 2: Use Locally
 1. Install Tex/LaTeX ([get LaTeX](https://www.latex-project.org/get/))
-2. Create a Github template of this repository
+2. Create a new Github repo by using this template
-3. Clone your new repository (from the template):
+3. Clone your new Github repo locally:
    ```bash
    git clone https://github.com/yourusername/CleanCV.git
    ```